 Madang branch had opened in 1948, followed by Honiara in 1951 and Goroka, Wewak and Bulolo in 1956.

 In 1955 the first four Papua New Guinean schoolboys were recruited as Bank clerks.
 Two were assigned to Port Moresby branch, and two to Rabaul branch.
 Savings accounts became very popular for Papua New Guineans.
 By June 1959 there were 53,442 savings accounts held by Papua New Guineans at the Bank, with a total balance of £1,123,000.

 Reserve Bank of Australia

 The Reserve Bank Act 1959 separated the Commonwealth Bank’s central banking functions from its commercial banking activities.
 The Commonwealth Bank was renamed the Reserve Bank of Australia which would act as the nation’s central bank and was constituted separately from the newly created Commonwealth Banking Corporation which would operate as a trading bank.

 On 18 August 1960, the Reserve Bank opened a branch in Port Moresby.
-There was a widespread movement after World War II to end colonisation and support developing economies.
+There was a widespread movement after the Second World War to end colonisation and support developing economies.
 The Bank’s presence in TPNG was intended to support the creation of a financial system in the Territory, enabling it to secure economic and political independence.
 At this time, the Commonwealth Bank of Australia, which was now a completely separate business, continued operating in TPNG as a purely commercial entity.

 The Reserve Bank’s initial work in TPNG involved establishing a savings and loan society system (credit union) and an education program aimed at giving Papua New Guineans knowledge about money, wealth and the use of banks.
 A multi-modal approach was adopted which involved the creation of films, pamphlets and educational courses.
 Field officers travelled the country, visiting remote communities to help groups establish savings societies and begin to manage their own money.
 In 1965 the TPNG Division of the Reserve Bank was created, which was responsible for all of the Reserve Bank’s activities in the Territory.